Gerald Ford: Post-presidency (1977–2006)

-Health problems
+Health issues

-On April 4, 1990, Ford was admitted to Eisenhower Medical Center for surgery to replace his left knee, orthopedic surgeon Dr. Robert Murphy saying, "Ford's entire left knee was replaced with an artificial joint, including portions of the adjacent femur, or thigh bone, and tibia, or leg bone."
+On April 4, 1990, Ford was admitted to Eisenhower Medical Center for surgery to replace his left knee, orthopedic surgeon Robert Murphy saying, "Ford's entire left knee was replaced with an artificial joint, including portions of the adjacent femur, or thigh bone, and tibia, or leg bone."

 Ford suffered two minor strokes at the 2000 Republican National Convention, but made a quick recovery after being admitted to Hahnemann University Hospital.
 In January 2006, he spent 11 days at the Eisenhower Medical Center near his residence at Rancho Mirage, California, for treatment of pneumonia.
 On April 23, 2006, President George W. Bush visited Ford at his home in Rancho Mirage for a little over an hour.
 This was Ford's last public appearance and produced the last known public photos, video footage, and voice recording.

 While vacationing in Vail, Colorado, Ford was hospitalized for two days in July 2006 for shortness of breath.
 On August 15 he was admitted to St. Mary's Hospital of the Mayo Clinic in Rochester, Minnesota, for testing and evaluation.
 On August 21, it was reported that he had been fitted with a pacemaker.
 On August 25, he underwent an angioplasty procedure at the Mayo Clinic.
 On August 28, Ford was released from the hospital and returned with his wife Betty to their California home.
 On October 13, he was scheduled to attend the dedication of a building of his namesake, the Gerald R. Ford School of Public Policy at the University of Michigan, but due to poor health and on the advice of his doctors he did not attend.
 The previous day, Ford had entered the Eisenhower Medical Center for undisclosed tests; he was released on October 16.
 By November 2006, he was confined to a bed in his study.